 You can obtain additional BPs by staking TRX in the TRON network's Delegated Proof of Stake (DPoS).
 All staked accounts receive a share of BPs from a fixed amount within a shared BP pool; the share you receive depends on the amount of TRX you staked.
 To calculate the BPs received through staking, use the Tronscan Resource Calculator.

-Currently, staking and delegation is supported only via dApps, such as Tronscan, using WalletConnect or the Fireblocks Browser Extension.
+Note: Staking and delegation is supported only via dApps, such as Tronscan, using WalletConnect or the Fireblocks Browser Extension.
 See Staking TRON (TRX) with Freeze and Delegation.

 Burning TRX for BPs